mobilecoinofficial/forest/README.md

 - `CLIENTCRT`: client certificate to connect to ssl-enabled full-service.
 - `ROOTCRT`: certificate to validate full-service.
 - `MNEMONIC`: account to import for full-service.
 Not Secure.
-- `SIGNAL`: which signal client to use. can be 'signal' for signal-cli or 'auxin' for auxin-cli.
+- `SIGNAL`: which signal client to use. can be 'signal-cli' for signal-cli or 'auxin' for auxin-cli.
 - `ROOT_DIR`: specify the directory where the data file is stored, as well as where the signal-cli executable is.
 - `SIGNAL_CLI_PATH`: specify where the signal-cli executable is if it is not in ROOT_DIR.
 - `LOGLEVEL`: what log level to use for console logs (DEBUG, INFO, WARNING, ERROR).